junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "You flew back years, even centuries," Dean murmurs in astonishment.

 Cas nods.
 "I needed time to recover.
 And even in that state when I first woke up, I knew I'd need more time than we had to fix myself.
-We didn't have enough time in the current time, but I could spend them in the past, save you so much more time."
+We didn't have enough time in the current time, but I spent them in the past, to save *you* the time we would have needed."

 "But you would be alone all those centuries."
-Dean closes his eyes, heart clenching.
+Dean closes his eyes, heart clenching, voice choking.
 He imagines a broken angel that Cas was, wandering in the century-old street, alone, in his hospital gown, not really have a clear enough mind, not have anyone to turn to if he needed help.
 But he went there, so he could save them the most precious time that they couldn't spare on him.
 He feels his chest too tight to breath, and it's the first time he's reminded he's in the vacuum in the space.

 Cas manages another tight smile.
 "I think, part of me also didn't want you see me as I was, the broken beyond repair version of me, the one too insane to be of any use --" For the first time, he closes his eyes when he talks, because there is too much pain in it, and it makes Dean's heart bleeds.
 And Cas finishes the sentence: "-- because I wouldn't know what to do, if you find me like that, and look at me with disappointment in your eyes.
 I was afraid I might kill myself."